 A deceased person’s surviving immediate family members – husband, wife, or child – are the beneficiaries to a wrongful death action, according to Section 15-51-20 of the South Carolina Code of Laws.
 Generally, the executor brings the wrongful death action and must do so within three years of the date of death, according to S.C.
 Code §15-51-20 and §15-3-530(6).

-Types of Wrongful Death Actions
+What are the Types of Wrongful Death Actions?

 Wrongful death actions result from the negligent, reckless, or willful acts of another person or entity.
 A Columbia wrongful death attorney could review the information surrounding the cause of death and determine whether negligence exists.
 Under the laws of comparative negligence, negligence on both sides is considered and evaluated.
 As long as the deceased contributed no more than 50 percent to the cause of death, then fault remains with the wrongdoer and damages are distributed accordingly.